facebook/prophet/docs/_docs/contributing.md

 Dependencies can be managed through ``Packrat`` (https://rstudio.github.io/packrat/) or ``renv`` (https://rstudio.github.io/renv/articles/renv.html).

-For ``renv`` , you must first initialise a new project local environment.
+For ``renv``, you must first initialise a new project local environment.
 ```
+> setwd("path/to/prophet/R) # set R subdirectory as working directory
+> install.packages('renv')
-renv::init()
+> renv::init()
 ```

-This should also install the dependencies listed in the NAMESPACE automatically.
-Any new R packages can be installed as they are needed in the project e.g. ``install.pacakges('devtools')``
+This should also install the dependencies listed in the DESCRIPTION automatically.
+Any new R packages can be installed as they are needed in the project.

 You can save the state of the project:

 ```
-renv::snapshot()
+> renv::snapshot()
 ```

 or load the environment:

 ```
-renv::restore()
+> renv::restore()
 ```

-### Build and install the development version of prophet
+### 4. Build and install the development version of prophet

 #### Python